 The design intent is clearly Parisian here, but again, the paint schemes completely ruin the effect.
 This is an upscale retail district ‘bold and bright’ version of a French urbanscape.
 All charm is lost.

 Again from the air, thematic design tricks are exposed.
-The upper floors are false fronts.
+The upper floors and mansard roofs are false fronts.

 One bit of attention to detail that Bushman and the other designers did carefully consider is that there are French-styled structures at both the east and west ‘endcaps’ of International Street so that the Eiffel Tower replica is appropriately flanked with regional relevance.
 It’s just a shame that these late nineties paint schemes make everything more ‘mall-ish.’